conda/constructor/CONSTRUCT.md

 _required:_ no<br/>
 _type:_ boolean<br/>
-Default choice for whether to add the installation to the PATH environment variable.
-The user is still able to change this during interactive installation.
+Whether to add the installation to the PATH environment variable.
+The default is true for GUI installers (msi, pkg) and False for shell installers.
+The user is able to change the default during interactive installation.

 ## `register_python_default`